nyu-software-engineering/course-materials/content/syllabus.md

 ## Course description

-An engineering approach the problem of development software.
+An engineering approach the problem of developing software.

 ## Tentative lecture topics